lucky-hw-kim/scheduler/README.md

 # Interview Scheduler

-### The Scheduler client application created using Create React App.
+The Scheduler client application created using Create React App.
+User can book, edit and cancel an appointment with an interviwer of their choices at available time using the app.

-### Express is the basis for the Scheduler API server application.
+## Main Features

 - Development focuses on a single page application (SPA) called Interview Scheduler, built using React.
-- Data is persisted by the API server using a PostgreSQL database.
+- Data is persisted by the API server using Heroku and local development server
 - The client application communicates with an API server over HTTP, using the JSON format.
-- Jest tests are used through the development of the project
+- Jest, Storybook and Cypress tests are used through the development of the project

-# Functionality
+## Screen Shots & GIF demo

+## Indepth Functionalities

 - Interviews can be booked between Monday and Friday.
 - A user can switch between weekdays.
 - A user can book an interview in an empty appointment slot.